Dai-Wenhan/dai-wenhan.github.io/swc.md

 - [**Seminar on Lawrence–Venkatesh’s Proof of the Mordell Conjecture**](./LV23/LV23.md).

-  The purpose of this weekly seminar is to study Lawrence–Venkatesh’s proof of the Mordell conjecture.
+  The purpose of this weekly seminar is to study Lawrence-Venkatesh’s proof of the Mordell conjecture.
 The main reference is [LV], and the survey [Po] gives a quick sketch for beginners.
 All talks will be given by participants, and each meeting will be about 90 minutes.
   - **Organizer:** [Xinyi Yuan](http://faculty.bicmr.pku.edu.cn/~yxy/).
   - **Time:** 10:30–12:00 Wednesdays (starting on March 1).
   - **Venue:** BICMR 77201.